-a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the State source or sources of the non-federal share of computable waiver costs.
-Select at least one:
+COMMUNITY SUPPORTS WAIVER - Appendix I Amendment #1 2023 Page 36 of 43 b.
+Local Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the source or sources of the non-federal share of computable waiver costs that are not from state sources.
+Select one: